-I am also certified in Yin Yoga, Little Flower Yoga Level 1, a Reiki Master and completed the MBSR (Mindful Based Stress Reduction) program.
-I am currently completing my 300hr YTT which includes Vinyasa Krama and continuing the Little Flower RCYT in the spring.
+Melissa is certified in Yin Yoga, Meridian Yoga, Little Flower Yoga Level 1, Vinyasa Krama, a Reiki Master and completed the MBSR (Mindful Based Stress Reduction) program.
+She is currently completing her 300hr YTT and training to become a Ayurvedic Health Counselor.

 I graduated from Boston College with a BS in Finance and although I worked in finance in my early career, fitness was always a priority in my daily life.
 I became a certified personal trainer and took exercise physiology and nutritional classes while still working in finance.
 Eventually my passion for fitness won over finance and I began my own career in the fitness industry.
 I have worked as a personal trainer for 24 years, a certified Pilates instructor for 17, and registered yoga instructor for 6.
 I love helping others to better their health through exercise and proper nutrition.

 I found yoga by practicing at local studios, then enrolling in teacher training.
 Yoga has taught me to be more patient, compassionate and less judgmental toward myself and to people I meet.
 I can now be present in the moment instead of worrying about what has happened in the past or what lies ahead.
 I no longer worry about the small stuff in life.

 I love Balancing Half Moon.
 It incorporates balancing (my favorite part of the practice) with an awesome hip opener, and it is just a pretty pose.
 I love busting it out when I am hiking in the woods, using a tree stump or stone wall as a block, sun shining in my face.